We put 16" wheels on our bikes primarily for the obvious reason - they allow for a compact folded bike.

 However, smaller wheels bring other advantages: they offer superior acceleration and lose less speed to wind resistance.
 Bromptons high-pressure tyres, offer similar rolling resistance to that of large wheels; the unpaced (i.e. unassisted) cycling world speed record was set using a small-wheeled Moulton AM7 (51.29 mph over 200m in 1986).

 Smaller wheels are also lighter and stronger than larger, longer-spoked wheels, but many people worry about their capacity to handle potholes and other unforgiving terrains.
-Despite appearances, our wheels fare pretty well on pitted streets and, because of their greater manoeuvrability, it’s easier to avoid the obstacles in the first place.
-The only times you have to take more care with small wheels is on a gritty surface or when riding obliquely across a groove or step in the wet, circumstances which require care on any bicycle in any event.
+Despite appearances, our wheels fare well on pitted streets, their greater maneuverability makes it easier to avoid the obstacles.